Ibrahim-Maiga/Blog/content/post/2024-10-01-Building-an-Analytics-Solution-for-Effective-AML-Transaction-Monitoring.md

     ```
   * Save the file and restart the PostgreSQL service to apply the changes.

 ### *Step 2: Set Up Amazon RDS Aurora MySQL*

+Here is a comprehensive guide for setting up Amazon RDS with Aurora MySQL:

 <iframe src="https://scribehow.com/embed/Creating_an_RDS_Aurora_MySQL_Database_on_AWS__Fa2K9uj2RCCnGVnwSDbkqw?as=video" width="100%" height="640" allowfullscreen frameborder="0"></iframe>

 ### *Step 3: Configure Security Group and Create VPC Endpoint for S3*

+You can use this guide to configure the security group and create a VPC endpoint for S3.

 <iframe src="https://scribehow.com/embed/Configure_Security_Group_and_Create_VPC_Endpoint_for_S3_in_AWS___gYHCW6qQtK1REc6Egz3TA?as=video" width="100%" height="640" allowfullscreen frameborder="0"></iframe>

 ### *Step 4: Use AWS Database Migration Service (DMS)*

-* Configure IAM Role for AWS DMS
+Please refer to the following guide on how to configure an IAM Role for AWS DMS:

 <iframe src="https://scribehow.com/embed/Create_IAM_Role_for_AWS_DMS__fyARpZOGRXq81_mB1FMdhQ?as=video" width="100%" height="640" allowfullscreen frameborder="0"></iframe>

-* Set up a replication instance
+Instructions for Setting Up a Replication Instance:

 <iframe src="https://scribehow.com/embed/Create_AWS_DMS_Replication_Instance__ZN4qlC3MSmeu4LwaKuPvzw?as=video" width="100%" height="640" allowfullscreen frameborder="0"></iframe>

-* Create source and target endpoints
+Here are the steps for creating source and target endpoints:

 <iframe src="https://scribehow.com/embed/Create_Endpoints_in_AWS_DMS__-jjf6xYTSRS3fIr-UeLywg?as=video" width="100%" height="640" allowfullscreen frameborder="0"></iframe>

-* Create a migration task
+To initiate a migration task:

 <iframe src="https://scribehow.com/embed/Create_A_Database_Migration_Task_In_AWS_DMS__KXO1KcuKTviehcdYjEleKg?as=video" width="100%" height="640" allowfullscreen frameborder="0"></iframe>